-The Center for Shakespeare’s mission is to develop, extend and assess approaches to teaching and learning Shakespeare as an object and medium of study, highlighting equitable learning experiences in diverse classrooms.
+The mission of the Center for Shakespeare in Diverse Classrooms is to develop, extend and assess approaches to teaching and learning Shakespeare as an object and medium of study, highlighting equitable learning experiences in diverse classrooms.

 The center utilizes the themes inherent in Shakespeare’s work to address social justice issues and build literacy in K-12 classrooms by integrating Globe Education practices and UC Davis School of Education expertise to: